-A summary list of all majors appears in Curricula and Courses; the full statement of requirements for each major can be found through the Index.
+A summary list of all majors appears at the close of this chapter; the full statement of requirements for each major can be found through the Index.
 Upper division courses taken in the major department may not be used to meet requirements in a minor or in General Education, except for General Education, Section III, American Institutions.
-A three-unit General Education course required for your major but not in your major department may be used in Section IV, Explorations only if your major requires at least 27 units for the B.A. degree or at least 39 units for the B.S. degree.
+A three-unit General Education course required for your major but not in your major department may be used in Section IV, Explorations of Human Experience only if your major requires at least 27 units for the B.A. degree or at least 39 units for the B.S. degree.
 Courses graded credit (Cr) may not be used to fulfill upper division requirements in the major except for those courses identified in the course listing as graded Cr/NC.